UKCloud/documentation/articles/vmware/vmw-ref-cloning-vapps.md

 ---
-title: Cloning vApps using PowerCLI | UKCloud Ltd
+title: Cloning vApps using PowerCLI
 description: Provides customers with a scripted facility to clone an existing vApp.
 services: vmware
 author: Sue Highmoor